giovanniboscu/continuous-section-field/docs/csf_sp_user_guide.md

 The `csf_sp` interface builds a `sectionproperties` model with material data attached to the geometry.
 Since the section is handled by `sectionproperties` as a composite/material-based model, the corresponding composite result accessors are used.

 In this validation example, the assigned material has `E = 1.0`.
-Therefore, the stiffness-weighted values returned by `sectionproperties` are numerically equivalent to the corresponding geometric quantities: `EA` can be compared with `A`, while `EIx` and `EIy` can be compared with `Ix` and `Iy`.terial stiffness is set to `E = 1.0`.
 Therefore the stiffness-weighted values returned by `sectionproperties` are numerically equal to the corresponding geometric quantities.
 In practical terms, `EA` can be compared with `A`, while `EIx` and `EIy` can be compared with `Ix` and `Iy`.

 ```python
 # ---------------------------------------------------------------------------